-An Practical / Oral exam will be held based on the above syllabus.
+An Oral viva exam will be held based on the above syllabus.
 The final certification and acceptance of TW ensures the satisfactory performance of laboratory work and minimum passing in the TW.

-Term Work: Term Work shall consist of practicals based on the above list.
+Term Work: Term Work shall consist of 8 to 10 practicals based on the above list.
 Also Term work Journal must include at least 2 assignments based on the topics mentioned in the syllabus.